UserUNP/sparkscript/README.md

 ```

 IF you need to use a different version of the actiondump.json file,
-then you'll have to replace it by yourself.
+then you'll have to replace it by yourself, for now.